cosmos-developer/comprehensive-rust/src/running-the-course/welcome-1.md

     that the slides are just a support and you are free to skip them as you like.

-The idea for the first day is to show _just enough_ of Rust to be able to speak about the famous borrow checker.
+The idea for the first two sessions is to show _just enough_ of Rust to be able to speak about the famous borrow checker.
 The way Rust handles memory is a major feature and we should show students this right away.

-If you're teaching this in a classroom, this is a good place to go over the schedule.
-We suggest splitting the day into two parts (following the slides):

-* Morning: 9:00 to 12:00,
-* Afternoon: 13:00 to 16:00.

-You can of course adjust this as necessary.
-Please make sure to include breaks, we recommend a break every hour!

 </details>